-Can you believe it’s November first already?
+Can you believe it’s November already?
 We had a bunch of trick-or-treaters last night, in fact I tried to keep a close count and came up with 201 children.
 That doesn’t include adults.
 I have to sit outside because there’s not enough time to come in and out the door.
 I ran out of candy and was inside by 8:00 p.m.
 We live in a neighborhood that’s in a rural area so they bring in van loads of kids from all over.
 Busy night!

-Can you believe we will celebrate Thanksgiving in a few weeks?
+And, can you believe we’ll celebrate Thanksgiving in a few weeks?
 I think I mention this every year around this time – but it still holds true today … my family gets upset if I try to change the Thanksgiving menu or even tweak an old recipe.
 They actually give me ‘grief’ all year long and surprisingly the subject comes up fairly often.
 So just to freak them out a little, I’m going to make Sweet Potato Soufflé in Orange Cups with Cinnamon Pecans for the holidays!
 My mother made these and served them at a reception after our wedding 30 years ago, and I still remember how pretty they were and how great they tasted.
 Besides I just love anything cooked in individual servings and cups.
 These make a gorgeous presentation on the holiday buffet and you can easily customize your family favorites by topping some with pecans and others with marshmallows.
 You’re sure to please even the pickiest guest (haha – who am I kidding – I’ll get in trouble for these!)
 I can’t help myself – I’m a food blogger!

 Sweet potato soufflé has been around forever.
 This is not actually a true soufflé but that’s what my mom and mother-in-law called it.
 My mother-in-law used a corn flake topping but it is more like a dessert than a side.
 I cut down the sugar a good bit and the butter too.
 Feel free to increase them both a little if your family will notice.